Progressive brand group restructured

 Audi can welcome a special new addition this year.
 The time-honored Bentley brand, a purveyor to the British royal family, moved to Audi’s area of responsibility in 2021 and will be included in the Audi Group’s key performance indicators as of 2022.9

-Together with Audi, Lamborghini and Ducati, Bentley is part of the Premium brand group within the Volkswagen Group.
-In the automotive industry, Bentley stands for luxury and British tradition, two qualities that the company – established in 1919 and headquartered in Crewe (UK) – can leverage to the full as part of the Premium brand group.
+Together with Audi, Lamborghini and Ducati, Bentley is part of the Progressive brand group within the Volkswagen Group.
+In the automotive industry, Bentley stands for luxury and British tradition, two qualities that the company – established in 1919 and headquartered in Crewe (UK) – can leverage to the full as part of the Progressive brand group.
 At the same time, Bentley will benefit from synergies with Audi in the future, especially when it comes to electrifying its vehicles.

 As part of the “Beyond100” strategy for the future, Bentley will use the modular Premium Platform Electric (PPE) developed by Audi and Porsche for advancing the electrification of its models.
 By 2024, all Bentley models are also to be offered as plug-in hybrids.
 The Bentayga10 is already available with hybrid drive, the Flying Spur11 will follow as a hybrid model soon in Europe, too.